Kazakhstan government plans to develop creative sector04 May 2021

 Based in Almaty, boutique firm Alchimbaeva & Partners specializes in the area of managing and protecting IPRs, with particular strength in patent prosecution.
 Head of the company Alchimbayeva Raushan Temirkhanovna has 40 years of experience in the field and was deputy head of the patent department of the Republic of Kazakhstan for nine years.

 With a team of more than 30 registered trademark and patent lawyers and consultants in its Almaty, Baku, Kyiv, Moscow and St. Petersburg offices, Baker McKenzie provides well-recognized services on all aspects of IP management to the whole CIS region.
 It is also the only law firm that Kazakhstan’s president has selected as a member of his Foreign Investors Council.
-Moscow-based senior counsel Eugene Arievich heads the firm’s CIS intellectual property practice group.
+Eugene Arievich, the former head of the firm’s CIS intellectual property practice group, has joined Russian firm Melling Voitishkin & Partners.

 Bolotov & Partners is a rapidly-expanding IP specialist firm in Kazakhstan.
 Since its opening in Almaty in 1994, its team of patent and trademark attorneys has handled IP matters in various industries, including consumer products, telecommunications, transportation, energy, financial services and manufacturing.
 Managing partner Yuri Bolotov is a well-respected IP expert in the country.
 The firm’s lawyers have substantial track records in advising on various trademark and patent matters including trademark and patent clearance and other searches and registrations, prosecution and enforcement.